Central Methodist Church, Johannesburg

 The Central Methodist Mission (CMM) is a prominent Methodist church located in the inner city of Johannesburg, South Africa.
 Situated at the corner of Pritchard and Smal Streets, the church has served as both a religious center and a site of significant social activism, particularly in support of the urban poor and refugees.

 History

-Methodism arrived in Johannesburg shortly after the city’s founding in the late 19th century.
+Methodism arrived in Johannesburg shortly after the city's founding in the late 19th century.
 The first Methodist congregation was established in the 1880s at the corner of President and Kruis Streets, known as the President Street Church.
 As the city grew, the need for a larger and more centrally located place of worship became evident.
 In 1919, a new building, Central Hall, was erected at Pritchard and Kruis Streets to serve this purpose.

 In 1967, the church moved into its current five-storey building on the corner of Pritchard and Smal Streets.
 On 15 October of that year, the space was formally opened for worship.
-In 1985, under the leadership of Rev. Dr. Peter Storey, the congregation adopted the name Central Methodist Mission, aligning itself more explicitly with the Methodist tradition of social engagement and prophetic ministry.
+In 1985, under the leadership of Peter Storey, the congregation adopted the name Central Methodist Mission, aligning itself more explicitly with the Methodist tradition of social engagement and prophetic ministry.